ibexa/documentation-user/docs/content_management/create_edit_pages.md

 On the **Page creation** modal, select the layout and click **Create draft**.

 You can also add a new Page in the Page Builder.
-Open the Page Builder by clicking **Site** and selecting a site from the list that appears next to the **List** icon.
+Open the Page Builder by clicking **Site** and selecting a website from the list that appears next to the **List** icon.
 On the [Page Builder toolbar](#page-builder-toolbar) click the plus button and from the list select **Landing page**.
 On the **Page creation** modal, select the layout and click **Create draft**.